mrFred-1a4/crafty/README.md

 # Crafty Controller
 > Python based Server Manager / Web Portal for your Minecraft Server

+#Fork of Crafty Controler created by Freddy0 for publishing on Unraid

 # Important: Latest Changes
 The project is now hosted on both GitLab and GitHub.
 GitLab has been setup to push changes to the GitHub project, signalling that we would like to move away from GitLab in the near future.